ryanmcnally93/torquay-sunday-league/README.md

 ### Prototype

-- This index prototype was created on Figma.com.
+- This index prototype was created on [Figma.com.](https://www.figma.com/login)

 <img src="/torquay_sunday_league/static/images/readme-images/index-prototype.webp" width="70%" alt="Homepage Prototype" style="display: inherit; ">

 ### Q and A of Potential Users

-Speak to a manager or captain of football team.
+I've spoken to a friend who is a manager of football team.
-Speak to a regular sunday league player.
+I've spoken to a regular sunday league player.
-Speak to a footballing fan.
+And my brother, who is a footballing fan.

 #### Q1 What makes a great football league website?